Postprocessing

 The postprocessors can be supplied as a list of dictionaries.
 The only required key is type which refers to the name of the postprocessor to use.

-The other keys are specific the postprocessor and are passed as keyword arguments to the postprocessor.
+The other keys are specific to the postprocessor and are passed as keyword arguments to the postprocessor.

 algorithm: